zzzprojects/EntityFramework-Plus/docs2/pages/documentations/query-include-filter.md

 ```

-Entity Framework does already all the job to link related entities to the parent.
+Entity Framework already does all the job by linking  related entities to the parent.
 No future logic is required.

 ## Limitations